Where and How to Volunteer on Maui: Help Maui Recover

 On August 8th, a devastating tragedy struck our beautiful island of Maui, as a wildfire engulfed the historic town of Lahaina, reducing it to ashes.
 The flames, sparked by multiple fires on that day, were mercilessly fanned by strong winds and exacerbated by the arid conditions caused by a passing hurricane south of the islands.
 This catastrophic Maui wildfire, now described as the nation’s deadliest wildfire in a century, carved a path of destruction spanning approximately 3.5 square miles through Lahaina.

-The consequences of the Lahaina wildfire have been dire, with over 5,000 residents left displaced, seeking shelter in hotels and Airbnb accommodations for the time being.
-The estimated capital exposed stands at a staggering $5.52 billion, with a heartbreaking 86% of the burned structures being residential.
-In the Upcountry region of Maui, another 678 acres succumbed to relentless flames, with a staggering 96% of the buildings being residential.
+The consequences of the Lahaina wildfire have been dire.
+Initially, over 12,000 residents were displaced and forced to seek shelter in hotels and vacation rentals for a year or longer.
+The estimated capital exposed is a staggering $5.52 billion, with 86% of the burned structures being residential.
+In the Upcountry region of Maui, another 678 acres succumbed to relentless flames, with 96% of the affected buildings being residential.

-As recovery efforts continue, our island is grappling with the immense scale of this catastrophe.
-With more than 234,400 meals served to those affected by the Maui fires so far, the immediate focus remains on providing essential support and housing to the displaced residents who lost their homes and livelihoods.
-The road to recovery is long and arduous and the plans for the rebuild are only beginning.
+Since 2023, our island has been grappling with the immense scale of this catastrophe.
+In the immediate aftermath of the Maui fires, our primary focus was on providing essential support—serving countless meals and securing housing for displaced residents who lost their homes and livelihoods.
+The road to recovery is long and arduous.

 Maui Tourism